dse/bash-getopt-demo/README.md

 Includes a demonstration of how you can implement GNU-style long options.
 It's a bit hairy.
 See [below](#support-for-long-options).

-Also demonstrates the use of the argument `--` by itself to end option parsing.

 Use of an external GNU getopt executable is outside of the scope of this project.
 You probably don't want to rely on it being installed anyway.